 How to Prevent Your Dog From Eating Toilet Paper

-To prevent your dog from eating toilet paper, there are a few precautions which you can take in order to ensure that you don’t have an emergency situation on your hands.
+To prevent your dog from eating toilet paper, there are a few precautions that you can take in order to ensure that you don’t have an emergency situation on your hands.

 They have no interest in swallowing it.
 When your dog is actively trying to eat toilet paper, there is a great possibility that they may have pica.